ggerganov/llama.cpp/README.md

 - Leave main.cpp UNTOUCHED, We want to be able to update the repo and pull any changes automatically.
 - No dynamic memory allocation!
 Setup structs with FIXED (known) shapes and sizes for ALL output fields.
 Python will ALWAYS provide the memory, we just write to it.
 - No external libraries or dependencies.
 That means no Flask, Pybind and whatever.
 All You Need Is Python.

-## Usage
-- Windows binaries are provided in the form of **llamacpp.dll** but if you feel worried go ahead and rebuild it yourself.
-- Weights are not included, you can use the llama.cpp quantize.exe to generate them from your official weight files (or download them from...places).
-- To run, simply clone the repo and run `llama_for_kobold.py [ggml_quant_model.bin] [port]`, and then connect with Kobold or Kobold Lite.
-- By default, you can connect to http://localhost:5001 (you can also use https://lite.koboldai.net/?local=1&port=5001).

 ## License
 - The original GGML library and llama.cpp by ggerganov are licensed under the MIT License